 - Complete the TSP Application Form online, including an upload of the single pdf document by April 1 at midnight.
 In the form you must provide:

 - the date of your original UCSF appointment

 - the name of a departmental leader* whom we will contact to attest to:

-- Supporting your participation in the program and its alignment with your career development and the education goals of the department.
+- Supporting your participation in the program and its alignment with your career development and the educational goals of the department.

-Release time for Tuesday afternoons for the year, mid-September through mid-September.
+- Release time for Tuesday afternoons for the year, early September through mid-September.

 - Contact Victoria Ruddick, Faculty Development Manager, at email@example.com if you do not receive a confirmation of the receipt of your application.

 *Department leader can be one of the following: